Liyuna123/Gesture_Controlled_Robot/index.md

 For my modification milestone, I added a total of __ modifications.
 Here are what they are:

 **Spin feature:** The first modification I added was a spin feature.
 By spinning the control in a circle, the robot would spin 360.
 I added this modification by first adding code to the robot to have one side spinning forward and the other spinning backward.
 This would result in a 360 spin.
 The controller code was more complicated, because I had to use buffers, which are used to temporarily store information.
 I had the buffer have 3 slots and remember the last 3 different gestures.
 If the current gesture is right, and the last three are, in this order, front, left, and back, the robot will do a 360 turn.
+While this worked, it was harder to control, so I added a button that would make it spin in a circle as well.

 **Speed control:** The second modification I added was the ability to control the speed based on the degree of the tilt.
 This was also a change in code, as I added multiple settings so that a steeper tilt would result in a higher speed.